By Genny Kunkel

 I truly think that swivels in Lindy Hop is what fire was to early humans—the best thing ever.
 They can be juicy, thiccc (with 3 c’s), and just overall amazing.
 Swivels make me feel dynamic and groovy!
 The movement itself is hard to achieve, but the joy of twisting into a pretzel is outmatched by nothing else!

 Typically, a swivel is defined as a rotation of the hips and feet on the 1-2 of a swing out.
-But, I would argue that follow swivels truly start on the 7-8 and end on 3!
-My preferred method is to prep, open up my body, on 7& and 8 then keep swiveling until I hit 3 of the next swingout rather than stopping myself and disrupting the stretch that I have built up.
-This really helps me give my swivels a bunch of contrast and makes them feel even more juicy.
+But, I would argue that follow swivels truly start on the 7-8 and end on 3 (if you continuously swinging out)!
+My preferred method is to prep, open up my body, on 7& and 8 then keep swiveling until I feel something else from my partner.

 Most people, when first starting to learn swivels, start with some variant of the Frankie Manning + Erin Stevens version:

-Before moving on, here are some things to think about technique-wise (passed to me from wise, hopping, sage masters) :
+Before moving on, here are some things to think about technique-wise :

 Check out our Hips don’t lie exercise to help you explore hip motion.
 Additionally, Sharon Davis in her Patreon course has some great exercises+thoughts on swiveling and ilindy also has some great tips.